AlessandroCesaTs/Assembly-Examples/README.md

 ## Running the examples

-You need a compiler such as `gcc`.
+You'll need a compiler such as `gcc`.

 To run an example:
 1. Open a terminal and navigate to the folder of the example.
 2. Assemble and link the code (Here we'll use `gcc` but you can use the compiler you prefer, with its syntax)